 > The manuscript describes the relative standard deviation between runs (STD2) being much smaller than the average standard deviation within a run (STD1).
 Is STD1 then the standard deviation of the samples (how much Z fluctuates from configuration to configuration)?
 Or is it based on block averages?
 And STD2 shows how much the average value (from a simulation) fluctuates when the simulation is repeated?
 It's unclear why these values are being reported in this way, or why STD1 is reported at all.
 The authors chose to use STD2 for uncertainty (error bars), but this is inappropriate if the value being plotted is the average across the runs.
 Please compute a proper uncertainty ("standard deviation of the mean", "standard error", etc.) for error bars.
-Also, computing a standard devation from 4 points is not likely to yield an accurate result.
+Also, computing a standard deviation from 4 points is not likely to yield an accurate result.
 Uncorrelated block averages are more likely to yield a good estimate of the uncertainty.